lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The compression/decompression process follows several steps:

-* Compression Rule selection: the goal is to identify which Rule(s) will be used to compress the packet header.
+* Compression Rule selection: the set of Rules is browsed to identify which Rule will be used to compress the packet header.
-The Rule will be selected by matching the Fields Descriptions to the packet header.
+The Rule is selected by matching the Fields Descriptions to the packet header.
 The detailed steps are the following:

   * The first step is to check the Field Identifiers (FID).